hiddb/hiddb-sdk-js/README.md

 ## Installation

-To install the sdk type
+To install the SDK type

 ```bash
 npm install hiddb